 It initially appeared that President Juncker would renew the mandate of the CSA.
-Quizzed on the topic in July 2014 by British MEP Julie Girling, he indicated as much.5 And in his mission letter to Carlos Moedas, the incoming Commissioner for Research, Innovation and Science, Juncker emphasized the need to "make sure that Commission proposals and activities are based on sound scientific evidence".6 But when the Barroso Commission left office at the end of October, Anne Glover's formal mandate ended, and the CSA role was placed in limbo.7 This sparked fresh coverage of the issue, particularly in the British media, where there was limited engagement with the substance of the issue, but (viewed through the lenses of euroscepticism and/or anti-environmentalism) some took it as an opportunity to attack the European Commission, Greenpeace, or preferably both.8
+Quizzed on the topic in July 2014 by British MEP Julie Girling, he indicated as much.
+And in his mission letter to Carlos Moedas, the incoming Commissioner for Research, Innovation and Science, Juncker emphasized the need to make sure that Commission proposals and activities are based on sound scientific evidence.
+But when the Barroso Commission left office at the end of October, Anne Glover's formal mandate ended, and the CSA role was placed in limbo.
+This sparked fresh coverage, particularly in the British media, where there was limited engagement with the substance of the issue, but (viewed through the lenses of euroscepticism and/or anti-environmentalism) some took it as an opportunity to attack the European Commission, Greenpeace, or preferably both.

-Speaking in November 2014 to Science magazine, a Commission spokesperson emphasized that "President Juncker believes in independent scientific advice", but had not yet decided how to 'institutionalize' the function.9 Previously, the CSA was based within the Bureau of European Policy Advisers, and its successor body, the European Political Strategy Centre (EPSC), appears unlikely to include a scientific adviser.

-Beyond that, options - officially at least - remain open.
-In January 2015, Juncker handed responsibility for the issue to Carlos Moedas, asking his Commissioner for Research, Innovation and Science "to reflect and present options to me before the summer on how to better institutionalise future scientific advice to the Commission, based on the experience made in all Member States."10 The results of this review are expected shortly.
-Interviewed by Nature in March 2015, Moedas confirmed that the review is making progress:
+Speaking in November 2014 to Science magazine, a Commission spokesperson emphasized that "President Juncker believes in independent scientific advice", but had not yet decided how to "institutionalize" the function.
+10 In January 2015, Juncker handed responsibility for the issue to Carlos Moedas, asking his Commissioner for Research, Innovation and Science "to reflect and present options to me before the summer on how to better institutionalise future scientific advice to the Commission."
+11 Interviewed by Nature in March 2015, Moedas confirmed that he would "look for the most appropriate system for the commission - as opposed to the system that works best in the UK, or in any other particular country."
+12